Main Page – Welcome

 Lesson

-Lesson from the letter of St. James the Apostle
+Lesson from the letter of St. Paul the Apostle to the Ephesians

 R. Thanks be to God.